How to pass a programming interview

 This post started as the preparation material we send to our candidates, but we decided to post it publicly.
+For a more detailed reference of technical interview study materials, check out this extensive guide.

 Being a good programmer has a surprisingly small role in passing programming interviews.
 To be a productive programmer, you need to be able to solve large, sprawling problems over weeks and months.
 Each question in an interview, in contrast, lasts less than one hour.
 To do well in an interview, then, you need to be able to solve small problems quickly, under duress, while explaining your thoughts clearly.
 This is a different skill .
 On top of this, interviewers are often poorly trained and inattentive (they would rather be programming), and ask questions far removed from actual work.
 They bring bias, pattern matching, and a lack of standardization.

 Running Triplebyte, I see this clearly.
-We interview engineers without looking at resumes, and fast-track them to on-sites at YC companies.
+We interview engineers without looking at resumes, and fast-track them to on-sites at top tech companies.
 We’ve interviewed over 1000 programmers in the last nine months.
 We focus heavily on practical programming, and let candidates pick one of several ways to be evaluated.
 This means we work with many (very talented) programmers without formal CS training.
 Many of these people do poorly on interviews.
 They eat large sprawling problems for breakfast, but they balk at 45-min algorithm challenges.

 The good news is that interviewing is a skill that can be learned.
 We’ve had success teaching candidates to do better on interviews.
-Indeed, the quality that most correlates with a Triplebyte candidate passing interviews at YC companies is not raw talent, but rather diligence.
+Indeed, the quality that most correlates with a Triplebyte candidate passing interviews at companies is not raw talent, but rather diligence.

 I fundamentally do not believe that good programmers should have to learn special interviewing skills to do well on interviews.
 But the status quo is what it is.
 We’re working at Triplebyte to change this.
 If you’re interested in what we’re doing, we’d love you to check out our process.
 In the meantime, if you do want to get better at interviewing, this blog post describes how we think you can most effectively do so.